Scorpion Solitaire - Play it Online for Free

 Both Scorpion and Spider Solitaire are about building sequences of like suits from eight stacks of cards.
 However, there are some key differences.
 First, in Scorpion, you may move entire stacks of cards (like Yukon) even if the cards below don’t fit the sequence.
 Second, Scorpion has a different tableau setup than Spider, including foundations.
 Lastly, while the stock adds cards to every column in Spider, Scorpion Solitaire only has a few cards left over to add.

-Why is Scorpion Solitaire so hard?
+Why is Scorpion Solitaire difficult?

-Where did Scorpion Solitaire come from?
+Where did the Scorpion Solitaire card game come from?

 Solitaire has a long history, and each version of Solitaire has its own story.
 Unfortunately, the story of where Scorpion Solitaire came from is shrouded in mystery.
 It likely accompanied other versions of these games in books.
 Its gameplay is akin to Spider Solitaire and Yukon Solitaire, so it may have originated around the same time as those two.

-Are all Scorpion Solitaire games solvable?
+Are all Scorpion Solitaire card games solvable?

 Unfortunately, because of the nature of card decks, only around 80% of Solitaire games are solvable—including Scorpion.
 There are times when it's virtually impossible for a hand to be completed, and sometimes a bad move in the beginning can make the rest of the game impossible.
 Luckily, it’s very easy to try again!